ArduPilot/ardupilot/libraries/AP_DDS/README.md

     - Do "Creating the micro-ROS agent"
     - Source your ROS workspace

-Until this [PR](https://github.com/micro-ROS/micro-ROS.github.io/pull/401) is merged, ignore the notes about `foxy`.
-It works on `humble`.

 ## Using the ROS 2 CLI to Read Ardupilot Data

 After your setups are complete, do the following: